 8.3.2.
 For vehicles equipped with a compression-ignition engine:

 8.3.2.1.
-Replacement of the catalytic converter type, where fitted, with a deteriorated or defective catalytic converter or electronic simulation of such a failure;
+Replacement of the catalytic converter type, where fitted, with a deteriorated or defective catalytic converter or electronic simulation of such a failure, unless excluded from catalytic converter monitoring by application of paragraph 5.3.5.
+2. of the general requirements;

 8.3.2.2.
 Total removal of the particulate filter, where fitted, or, where sensors are an integral part of the filter, a defective filter assembly;